wangshengjia/wangshengjia.github.io/_posts/2016-05-25-LeeGo-UI-developpment.md

 }
 ```

-4, Implement the concrete method which build different bricks based on different enum cases.
+4, Implement the concrete method which build and return the different brick instances based on different enum cases.

 Well I'm not going to paste the whole "stylesheet" here, there is nothing more complicated than a configuration file.
 You may checkout this entire [demo project on Github](https://github.com/wangshengjia/LeeGo) for the details.

 ## Backend driven native UI

 `Brick` is JSON convertible, every `Brick` instance can be turned into a JSON object and vice versa.
 Which means we can define and manipulate all bricks server side, powered the whole UI from JSON payload.
-Just treat your bricks like css.
+Just treat your bricks like CSS, embed them with model object.

 ## Where to go from here